 an occasion to improve relations which could not be missed.

 Bernini was very well received; among those who felt honoured to meet him and to have the opportunity to eye his plans there was Christopher Wren, a young architect who was to play a great role in the artistic development of his country.
 Bernini had already proposed two projects for the Louvre fašade and while in Paris he developed a third one.
 Once back in Rome he further modified it to take into account comments from French architects and from Jean Baptiste Colbert, the powerful minister of the king.
-During his stay in Paris, Bernini had to show also his skills as a sculptor: in addition to an extraordinary bust of the king, he designed an
+During his stay in Paris, Bernini had to show also his skills as a sculptor in an extraordinary bust of the king.

 Bernini spent five months (June - October) in Paris; upon his return to Rome he learnt that the king's interest for the Louvre was fading, as he became keener on developing his new residence in Versailles: Bernini's project for the Louvre was shelved.
 He was commissioned an equestrian statue of the king which eventually ended up in the gardens of Versailles and was modified to portray Marcus Curtius, a mythological hero of ancient Rome.

 Strong economic reasons were behind the decline of Rome and the growth of Paris: the popes had drained all the resources of their state to pour them into the embellishment of Rome: Pope Alexander VII left to his successors a very difficult financial situation which led to a dramatic containment of all expenditures.
 King Louis XIV started in Versailles a similar cycle of great investments, thus laying down the basis for the cultural supremacy France enjoyed in the following centuries.